Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 15 landing page examples are a good start but feel free to go check out the rest directly.

-Here are 5 key things I’d suggested remembering for when running a Capterra lead generation campaign:
+Here are 5 key things we’d suggested remembering for when running a Capterra lead generation campaign:

 - Be very clear on your numbers (key ratios, budget, conversion rates).